Skip to main content

 Junior Police Academy

-The Junior Police Academy is a free two week program for students entering the 10th, 11th, and 12th grades during the next school year.
-The classes are held from 1:00 pm to 5:00 pm Monday thru Friday, with the exception of the 1st and last class which will be held at 6:30 pm for parents to attend.
+junior police academy logo The Junior Police Academy is a free two-week program for students entering the ninth – 12th grades during the next school year.
+The classes are held from 1 – 5 p.m., Monday through Friday, with the exception of the first and last class which will be held from 6:30 – 9:30 p.m. for parents to attend.
+Classes run June 10 – 21, 2024.

 This class is a fun and interactive way to learn about what police do on a day-to-day basis.
-Students will be able to interact with different departments within the agency and foster a relationship with local police as well as develop an understanding of how and why we do things.
+Students will be able to interact with different departments within the agency and foster a relationship with local police, as well as, develop an understanding of how and why we do things.
 If your child is interested in becoming a police officer or if they just want to learn more about this job, then this is the class for them.

 junior police academy flyer